Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Not suitable for books (too heavy)

-• Can look sparse if not styled well
+• Requires stud location (installation skill).
+It can look sparse if not styled well

 • Difficult to remove/relocate